SoftMatterPhysicsLeeds/smp-lab-documentation/docs/index.md

 ============================

 This set of documentation contains standard operating procedures and guides for using SMP equipment, laboratories and proceses therein.

+!!! warning
-The documentation is *only* meant to supplement proper training: you should always be trained by a competent user before attempting to use a piece of equipment.
+    The documentation is *only* meant to supplement proper training: you should *always* be trained by a competent user before attempting to use a piece of equipment.

 The following is a list of the major equipment in the SMP Labs, by location.